Degenerate-Games/shadows-below/CONTRIBUTING.md

 ## Pull Requests

-Pull Request titles should follow in a similar vein as Issue titles however they are **required** to have a [SLUG] at the beginning categorizing the issue.
-The options will be given at the top of the Pull Request body when it is first created, copy one of those into the title and then delete the section that has them before submitting the Pull Request.
+Pull Request titles should follow in a similar vein as Issue titles however they are **required** to have a [SLUG] at the beginning categorizing the pull request.
+These slugs will be used when creating patch notes and for general organy.
+The different options are given at the top of the Pull Request body when it is first created, copy one of those into the title and then delete the section that has them before submitting the Pull Request.
+If you feel that none of the existing slugs apply to your pull request, open an Issue!

 From there simply follow the instructions in the template to make sure that everything is in order before requesting review.